 It looks like she's going to a New Year's Eve party.

-Ah, you missed it again.
+You missed it again.

-Making excuses for his 60-day sentence and a rapist.
+There's that wacko judge in Vermont making excuses for his 60-day sentence in a rapist.

-Hey folks, great to have you with us.
+Hey, folks, great to have you with us.

 Welcome back to the award-winning Rush Limbaugh program, a program that meets, except for Monday, that meets and surpasses all audience expectations on a daily basis, except for last Monday.